Being Well By Living Well

-Ten years before the birth of the Positive Psychology movement, the Dr. Carol Ryff outlined six components of well-being in an article in The Journal of Personality and Social Psychology.
+Ten years before the birth of the Positive Psychology movement, Dr. Carol Ryff outlined six components of well-being in an article in The Journal of Personality and Social Psychology.
 Based on the works of researchers like Carl Jung, Gordon Allport, Erik Erickson, and Carl Rogers, she created an assessment of well-being using these six dimensions:

 1. Self-Acceptance: Possess a positive attitude toward the self; acknowledges and accepts multiple aspects of self, including good and bad qualities; feels positive about past life.